kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.16 =
+* Includes security updates.
+Thanks to Ram Gall at Wordfence for reporting

 = 3.1.15 =
 * Action added for outputting markup along with the add new/add multiple buttons (nestedpages_top_buttons)
 * PHP 8 deprecation errors corrected